k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>Common (Reference)<strong>
 </td>
 <td width="482">
 <p>A Fabric allocated area for tables defined as Reference (metadata).
-These tables can be used by all LUI or within a specific LU instances.
+These tables can be used by all LUI or within a specific LU's instances.
 For example; the postal code of a customer&rsquo;s address.</p>
 </td>
 </tr>
 <tr>